How To Say Fish In Spanish

 Q: Is it ever okay to use "pez" when referring to fish as food?

 A: While it's generally not recommended, there might be rare, highly specific contexts where "pez" could be used to refer to a particular fish that is about to be cooked or eaten, especially if the focus is still on its identity as a fish rather than a prepared meal.
-However, "pescado" is almost always the safer and more appropriate choice.
+That said, "pescado" is almost always the safer and more appropriate choice.

 Q: What's the difference between "pescar" and "pesquería"?